Christopher Sainsbury: Early life and education

-Sainsbury was born on the Central Coast, New South Wales in 1963 and is a descendant of the Dharug people.
+Sainsbury was born on the Central Coast, New South Wales in 1963.
 In his early years, Sainsbury was involved in various regional and community musical groups during the 1960s and 1970s which have become important influences in his work.

+In 1984, Sainsbury studied composition under Australian conductor and composer Richard Mills.

 Sainsbury attended the Northern Rivers College of Advanced Education (now the Southern Cross University) where he was awarded the College Medal in 1986.
 He began teaching music at the Eora College in 1990 where he was the Head of Arts and Media until 2015.
 Since then, Sainsbury has been teaching at the ANU School of Music.

 Career

-Sainsbury has made significant contributions to elevating Australian First Nations voices and representation in music, through including his own Dharug heritage in his works and engaging with Aboriginal community events.
+Sainsbury has made significant contributions to elevating Australian First Nations voices and representation in music.
 He also writes about Indigenous representation and misappropriation in the cultural arena.

 The most significant of his contributions is the establishment of Ngarra-Burria: First Peoples Composers (initially known as the Indigenous Composer Initiative) in 2016.

-He has provided mentorship to the Indigenous hip hop musician known as DOBBY.
+He has provided mentorship to the Indigenous composer and hip hop musician known as DOBBY.